 Differences in Behaviour and Distribution

 Seals are more akin to hunkering down in shaded areas, typically within the alcoves created by rocky coastlines.
 Consequently, their behavior leads visitors to see them a lot less, despite their numbers being similar to those of the sea lions.

 Sea lions are much more frequently spotted on beaches and piers throughout the inhabited islands.
 It would be a complete shock to not see a single sea lion while in the Galapagos.
 Disembarking onto a local pier in Puerto Ayora or Puerto Baquerizo Moreno will usually find guests having a hard time not stepping on the lounging animals that are spread out across the coast.

 Something else to note is that fur seals feed at night while sea lions feed almost entirely during the day.
 As a result this nocturnal feeding habit of theirs, fur seals become synchronized with lunar cycles more often than not.
-Scientific research has observed that seal have an increased hunger levels throughout the new moon versus the full moon.
+Scientific research has observed that the seal has an increased hunger level throughout the new moon versus the full moon.

 Still having trouble in differentiating between Galapagos seals and Galapagos sea lions?
 Don’t hesitate to ask your Galapagos guide, as they’ll be sure to help give you tips as to how to spot the differences too.

 All Metropolitan Touring itineraries offering our guests the opportunity to see as many sea lions as possible, but if you want to have a better chance of seeing the unique Galapagos fur seal, be sure to check the Galapagos BIG15 guide to make sure that your itinerary covers the specific islands necessary.